Minneapolis–Saint Paul International Airport: Terminals

-International arrivals are processed in Concourse G in Terminal 1, and in Terminal 2.
+International arrivals and departures are processed in Concourse G in Terminal 1, and in Terminal 2.

 The two terminals are located about 1 mi apart and accessed from separate exits of Minnesota State Highway 5.
-The arrangement can be confusing for some drivers, since no roads directly connect the terminals, meaning that taking the wrong exit can cause a delay of several minutes.
+The arrangement can be confusing for some drivers, as the terminals are not connected within the airport facilities, meaning that taking the wrong exit can cause a delay of several minutes, and require the use of lightrail public transit or the roadway to travel between terminals.
 In 2010, signage along Highway 5 was updated to make it more clear which airlines serve each terminal.

-Terminal 1 is named after aviator Charles Lindbergh, who was raised in Minnesota and Terminal 2 is named after vice president Hubert Humphrey, who represented Minnesota in Congress.
+Terminal 1 is named after aviator Charles Lindbergh, who was raised in Minnesota and Terminal 2 is named after vice president Hubert Humphrey, who also had represented Minnesota in Congress.

 Ground transportation

 The terminal buildings are directly located off of Minnesota State Highway 5.
 Several other major highways that border the airport are Minnesota State Highway 62, Minnesota State Highway 77, and Interstate 494.

 Metro Transit, the region's public transportation provider, operates the Blue Line, a light rail route, on the airport grounds.
 Travelers can use the line to connect between the two terminals.
 No fare is charged for passengers only travelling between Terminal 1 and 2, and service between the terminals operates all day (the rest of the line shuts down for about four hours overnight).
 Beyond the airport, the Blue Line travels to downtown Minneapolis and the Mall of America in nearby Bloomington.
-Metro Transit also operates bus route 54 to Terminal 1.
+Metro Transit also operates bus route 54 to St. Paul.

 Military facilities

 The Minneapolis–Saint Paul International Airport Joint Air Reserve Station at MSP is home to the 934th Airlift Wing (934 AW), an Air Force Reserve Command (AFRC) unit and the 133d Airlift Wing (133 AW) of the Minnesota Air National Guard.
 Both units fly the C-130 Hercules and are operationally-gained by the Air Mobility Command (AMC).
-The 934th consists of over 1,300 military personnel, of which approximately 250 are full-time Active Guard and Reserve (AGR) and Air Reserve Technician (ART) personnel.
-The 133rd is similarly manned, making for a total military presence of over 2,600 full-time and part-time personnel.
+The 934th consists of over 1,300 military personnel, of whom approximately 250 are full-time Active Guard and Reserve (AGR) and Air Reserve Technician (ART) personnel.
+The 133rd is similarly composed, making for a total military presence of over 2,600 full-time and part-time personnel.

 The 934 AW serves as the "host" wing for the installation, which also includes lodging/billeting, officers club, Base Exchange (BX) and other morale, welfare and recreation (MWR) facilities for active, reserve/national guard and retired military personnel and their families.